twobeers75/TRANSECT/README.md

 SCA has two main operations; **Prepare** and **Analyse**.

 **Prepare** is a process that retrieves the raw data from online repositories and prepares it (if required) for analysis.
-SCA comes bundled with three different prepare scripts, one each for GDC-TCGA, GTEx and RECOUNT3 data.
+SCA comes bundled with three different prepare scripts, one each for RECOUNT3, GDC-TCGA and GTEx data.

 Example prepare commands;